richardlaugesen/ruvpy/README.md

 ## Installation

 The main package requires Python (>=3.8), NumPy, and SciPy.
-The examples additionally require XArray, Pandas, Jupyter, and Matplotlib, andtThe tests require Pytest and Statsmodels.
+The examples additionally require XArray, Pandas, Jupyter, and Matplotlib, and the tests require Pytest and Statsmodels.

 A good way to set up the environment is to use the [Poetry](https://python-poetry.org/) dependency management system with the included pyproject.toml file.
 After installing Poetry run the following commands to install dependencies and run the unit tests: